slack-ruby/slack-ruby-bot-server-stripe/README.md

 e.g. `Your subscription has expired.
 Subscribe your team at https://example.com?team_id=id.`

+#### subscription_past_due_text

+A message to use when paid subscription is past due.

+e.g. `Your subscription is past due.
+Update your credit card info at https://example.com?update_cc?team_id=id.`

+#### trial_expired?

+True if number of remaining trial days is zero.
+Will raise an error if a team is subscribed.

 #### remaining_trial_days

 Number of days remaining in the trial.
 Will raise an error if a team is subscribed.